openedx/edx-django-utils/edx_django_utils/user/README.rst

 Django User and Group Management Code for Multiple Services
 ===============================

-User and group management code useful to multiple django services will live here.
+User and group code useful to multiple django services will live here.

 To use the user and group management commands, add ``edx_django_utils.user`` to ``INSTALLED_APPS`` of the django service.